5 Best Restaurants in Cusco

 For those looking for a fine dining experience, Limo is certainly one of the options.
 The restaurant is strategically situated in front of the Plaza de Armas, overlooking the beautiful Inca-Colonial architecture of Cusco’s historic center.

-Limo is recognized for its Peruvian Nikkei cuisine that combines top-quality fresh ingredients and the indistinguishable Japanese cooking technique.
 The menu has reimagined traditional Peruvian dishes with a modern twist, allowing its visitors to experience the most renowned dishes in our country with an exquisite touch.

-The International Chef Coque Ossio is the innovative mind behind this gastronomic experience, combining Japanese cuisine and techniques with novo-andean gastronomy.
-There’s a great variety of seafood dishes and though it may seem odd in this part of the Andes, we highly recommend giving it a try.
+There’s a great variety of seafood dishes, and though it may seem odd in this part of the Andes, we highly recommend giving it a try.

 Likewise, Limo Restaurant complements the experience with a vast selection of pisco-based cocktails and chilcanos.
-They also have a small but good selection of Peruvian, South American and European wines.
+They also have a small but good selection of Peruvian, South American, and European wines.

-The restaurant is divided into a Pisco bar, the main restaurant and a balcony area, each of them thoughtfully decorated with dark wood, white leather furniture and large modern art canvases.
-Prices are high, but trust us, the dining experience here is like no other and often compared to upscale restaurants in the UK, USA and Australia.
+The restaurant has a Pisco bar, the main restaurant, and a balcony area, each of them thoughtfully decorated with dark wood, white leather furniture, and large modern art canvases.

 Address: Portal de Carnes 236, Cusco.

-If you’re looking for an authentic gastronomic experience in the city of Cusco, we certainly have the best options.
-It is worth mentioning that we offer local cuisine-oriented travel packages, where you can get immersed in the most renowned culinary art of the Americas whilst still getting to know Peru at its fullest.
+Also, we’d like to mention that we offer local cuisine-oriented travel packages, where you can get the most renowned culinary art of the Americas whilst still getting to know Peru at its fullest.